OmSDeshmukh/Computer-Networks-Lab/ProgrammingAssignment/README.md

 ## Computer Networks Programming Assignment

+- This Python application is a basic video chat system that utilizes sockets for client-server communication.
+It ensures secure transmission through RSA encryption for messages.
+Users can exchange text messages and request video streaming from the server, with video frames being transmitted over the network.

-The project consists of two main scripts: `210010033_server.py` for the server-side implementation and `210010033_client.py` for the client-side functionality.
+- The project consists of two main scripts: `210010033_server.py` for the server-side implementation and `210010033_client.py` for the client-side functionality.

 ### Server Script (`210010033_server.py`)